asvrada/vue-image-wall/readme.md

 |-----|------|-------|------|
 | linkImages | `[String]` | (required) | Contains list of images that this component will display |

-As I am still learning how to properly publish this project as a npm package, you can't use it yet.
-Sorry.
+## Contribution

-Any contribution is welcomed.
-The GitHub repo for this project is [here](https://github.com/asvrada/vue-imagewall).
+Any is welcome!

 ## TODO:
-2. Add two interaction modes
+1. Add two interaction modes
     1. macOS dock

 ## License